Diagnostic radiographer

 Both undergraduate and postgraduate training consists of a mix of study and clinical placement, approximately 50% of each.

-It's also possible to do an HCPC-approved diagnostic radiographer integrated degree apprenticeship, combining paid work with part-time study.
-Search the Find an apprenticeship or NHS Jobs websites for opportunities.
+It's also possible to do an HCPC-approved diagnostic radiographer integrated degree apprenticeship, combining paid work with part-time study, allowing you to train on the job.
+Search Find an apprenticeship or NHS Jobs for opportunities.

 All students in England and Wales are subject to a Disclosure and Barring Service (DBS) check.
 For Scotland, see the Protecting Vulnerable Groups (PVG) scheme.